- tournamentlistens to a specific tournament. The

 Available Object Types

-You can retrieve the tournament on the organizer tournament endpoint.
-The
+You can retrieve the tournament on the organizer tournament endpoint with scope to tournament.
+The object_id is the same as the scope_id.

 Security